Udacity-Training-Oliver/azure-data-lakehouse-project/README.md

 Queries that show how these requirements have been fullfilled can be found in the notebook [04_queries.ipynb](./04_queries.ipynb).

 ## Databricks Cluster Configuration.
 For all Azure Databricks workloads my personal Visual Studio Enterprise benefits have been used.
-The screenshot shows the compute cluster that have been used:
+The screenshot shows the compute cluster that has been configured for this task:

 ![Databricks Cluster Configuration](./images/cluster_configuration.png)